Flayms/Markdown2Pdf.Console/README.md

                                  into the header / footer by adding the class document-title to the element.

-  --custom-css                   A string containing CSS to apply extra styling
+  --custom-head-content          A string containing any content valid inside a
-                                 to the document.
+                                 html <head> to apply extra scripting / styling to the document.

   -l, --is-landscape             (Default: false) Paper orientation.

-  -p, --format                   (Default: A4) The paper format for the PDF.
+  --format                       (Default: A4) The paper format for the PDF.
                                  Valid values: Letter, Legal, Tabloid, Ledger,
                                  A0-A6